-61. School Lunch Prices
+63. School Lunch Prices

-Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following school lunch prices for the 2019-20 school year representing no increase to cost as follows:
+Recommended Motion: "RESOLVED, that the Levittown Board of Education does, hereby, approve the following school lunch prices for the 2020-2021 school year representing no increase to cost as follows:

-Elementary (Grades K - 5) ...... \$2.55 Secondary (Grades 6 - 12) ...... \$2.80
+Elementary (Grades K - 5) \$2.55 Secondary (Grades 6 - 12) \$2.80 moved that the salaries for the following employees not covered by a collective bargaining agreement be set as follows for the 2020-2021 school year.

-62. Employee Salaries Not Covered by Collective Bargaining
+64. Employee Salaries Not Covered by Collective Bargaining